Resonance $X(4630)$: Summing up

 \section{Summing up}

-The full width of the tetraquark $X$ can be evaluated using results \ for the partial width of its five decay modes obtained in Secs.\ \ref{sec:Decay1} and \ref{sec:Decay2}.
-One of these modes $X\rightarrow J/\psi \phi $ is dominant decay channels of the tetraquark $X$, whereas remaining processes are sub-dominant ones.
+The full width of the tetraquark $X$ can be evaluated using results for the partial width of its five decay modes obtained in Sections \ref{sec:Decay1} and \ref{sec:Decay2}.
+One of these modes $X\rightarrow J/\psi \phi $ is the dominant decay channel of the tetraquark $X$, whereas remaining processes are sub-dominant ones.
 After simple computations, we get

 Our result for the full width $\Gamma $ of the tetraquark $X$ is in a very nice agreement with $\Gamma _{\exp }=(174\pm 27_{-73}^{+134})~\mathrm{MeV}$ found by the LHCb collaboration.